hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 Wardancer may choose from the Wood Elf Special Skill list and the Wardancer skill list.
-Special Rules Excellent Sight, Forest Folks, Wood Elf Archery, Leap, Agile, Immune to Psychology
+Special Rules Excellent Sight, Forest Folks, Wood Elf Archery, Leap, Immune to Psychology
-Combat Style: The combat style used by the Wood Elves’ Wardancers look more like dance moves then Combat moves.
+Wardancing: As the name suggests Wardancers use a truly unique style of combat only practiced by Wood Elves, combining flawless grace with deadly rhythm for a fighting style as beautiful as it is lethal.
+Wardancers may only use one Dance at a time and they only last for their own combat phase.
+The same Dance may not be used more than once in a row.
-These attacks are much stronger than normal attacks.
-The Wardancers can only use one attack at a time, but dance attacks can only be used ever other turn.
 There are four of these Dance Attacks used by the Wardancers as listed below:
 Shadow Coil: The Wardancer forgoes all of his attacks to nullify the attacks of a single opponent in base to base contact for that hand to hand phase.